 Large-scale ocean circulation plays a fundamental role in Earth's climate because it transfers huge quantities of heat around the globe.
-It generally stabilizes climate over hundreds to thousands of years, but it may also cause abrupt change.
+It generally stabilizes climate over ocean conveyor belt circulates the surface and deep sea currents over hundreds to thousands of years, but it may also cause abrupt change.
 Past climate records indicate that the circulation system may have occasionally slowed or stopped, then restarted abruptly (within a few years), implying that it has had something to do with the rapid and dramatic shifts in climate experienced by Greenland, northern Europe, and other places in the North Atlantic over the last 75,000 years.
 A massive influx of fresh water from ice sheets will affect this balance.